-The approaches we have seen so far have all suffered from one common issue - a lack of data to train their models on.
+The approaches we have seen so far have all suffered from one common issue - a lack of data to train models on.
 In typical machine learning problems, datasets often consist of millions of datapoints which allows the creation of very complex and accurate models.
 In contrast, CGM datasets are difficult to create, and often consist of only thousands of datapoints which leads to a distinct shallowness in the data and inhibits the training of more accurate models.
-Aliberti et al. ((**Paper 9 ref**)) sought to rectify this issue and instead of just training their model on the data of one patient, they trained their model on the data of many patients - whilst keeping a large chunk of the training data as the data of the main patient in question.
+Aliberti et al. [ref]((**Paper 9 ref**)) sought to rectify this issue and instead of just training their model on the data of one patient, they trained their model on the data of many patients - whilst keeping a large chunk of the training data as the data of the main patient in question.
 They claimed that this would not only make more data available for the training of the model but also make their model more flexible.
-Past approaches that are only trained on one patient's data require a lot of fine tuning and produce a model that is rigid and can only be used on one specific T1DM patient.
-In medical practice, it would be infeasible to produce an individual model for every T1DM patient and, as such, Aliberti et al. claimed that their model which would be trained across many different datasets, could offer a solution to this issue.
+Past approaches that are only trained on a single patient's data require a lot of fine tuning and produce a model that is rigid and can only be used on one specific T1DM patient.
+In medical practice, it would be infeasible to produce an individual model for every T1DM patient and, as such, Aliberti et al. [ref] claimed that their model which would be trained across many different datasets, could offer a solution to this issue.
 They tried their attempt using both a Non-Linear Autoregressive NN (NAR), a network which computes the value of a signal $y$ at time $t$ using $n$ past values of $y$ as regressors, thus allowing it to model the dependency between sequential datapoints, and a LSTM RNN.
 Over 30, 45, 60 and 90 minute PHs, the NAR achieved RMSE of 18.2, 25.31, 33.12, 47.64 mg/dL respectively, and the LSTM received an RMSE of 5.93, 7.18, 13.21 and 28.57 mg/dL respectively.
 The LSTM was far more accurate than the NAR, and over a short PH this approach performed very well, but once again the performance very quickly dropped off at longer PH.

 #### CNN + Others

 So far all of the approaches have viewed the task of BG Prediction as a regression task where you are trying to predict a value for the BG variation over the PH.
-Zhu et al. ((**Paper 7 ref**)) instead formulated the problem as a classification problem, where the change between current glucose value and the future glucose value is quantised into 256 different classes to be predicted between.
-The data was sourced from the OhioT1DM dataset, which is a dataset of real-life diabetes patients.
+Zhu et al. [ref] ((**Paper 7 ref**)) instead formulated the problem as a classification problem, where the change between current glucose value and the future glucose value is quantised into 256 different classes to be predicted between.
+The data was sourced from the OhioT1DM dataset [ref], which is a dataset of real-life diabetes patients.
 Zhu et al. used a Convolution Neural Network (CNN) a type of neural network typically used in image recognition, due to its ability to reduce the dimensionality of input data.
 Over a 30 minute PH, the approach achieved an average RMSE of 21.72 mg/dL for its predictions, which is not as promising as other approaches we have seen involving regression via an RNN.
-Another approach not using the traditional RNN was experimented with by Wang et al. ((**Paper 10 ref**)), who built a model based on LightGBM - a gradient boosting algorithm that generates a decision tree to make predictions on the data.
+Another approach not using the traditional RNN was experimented with by Wang et al. [ref] ((**Paper 10 ref**)), who built a model based on LightGBM - a gradient boosting algorithm that generates a decision tree to make predictions on the data.

 ### Conclusion